Key Takeaways

 You can look for apprenticeship opportunities on popular job boards such as LinkedIn, Glassdoor, and Indeed.
 These websites are actively used by thousands, if not millions, of employers for the purpose of recruitment.
 To ensure a successful search, it is recommended that you perform a targeted search using relevant keywords like software apprenticeships or programming apprenticeship programs.

-The tricky part is actually getting a coding apprenticeship.
 While not all companies have the same exact requirements, most ask that you complete an application, submit an essay and a resume, tackle a challenge, and attend an interview.
-So long as you satisfy the requirements, you should be in consideration for an apprenticeship position.
+After submitting your application, you may be invited to participate in an interview process to determine your eligibility for the apprenticeship cohort.
+Here are some ways you can secure a coding apprenticeship:

 Coding Apprenticeships FAQ